MIM-104 Patriot: Current

 Sweden decided in competition with Aster 30 SAMP/T to request an offer for the Patriot system in November 2017 and in August 2018 an agreement was signed for four units and 12 launchers to form two battalions.
 No follow-up orders are to be made.

-The initial cost was to be around 10 billion SEK but the price is deemed much higher the granted funds for the sale is $3.2 Billion, known as Luftvärnssystem 103 (Anti-air system 103) in Swedish service, would be delivered in 2021 and 2022.
+The initial cost for the project was estimated at approximately 10 billion SEK.
+However, the United States has since granted Sweden the option to purchase up to 300 air defense missiles for a maximum value of $3.2 billion.
+This figure, corresponded to 28 billion SEK as of July 2018.
+The system, known as Luftvärnssystem 103 (Anti-air system 103) in Sweden, was delivered over the years 2021-2022.

 The first Swedish troops were training on the system at Fort Sill in December 2018.
 The Swedish Defence Materiel Administration accepted the first deliveries in April 2021 and System Integration and Check Out was initiated by Swedish Armed Forces.
 The system was officially activated with the Swedish Armed forces in November 2021.
 The final unit was delivered in December 2022.